Help us improve your experience.

 • <path>/<filename>

-You can also define a transfer delay for each destination.
+You can optionally define a transfer delay for each destination.
 The transfer delay is the number of seconds the event process (eventd) waits before uploading one or more files to that destination.
 A transfer delay helps to ensure that a large file, such as a core file, is completely generated before the upload begins.

 To define a destination archive site to which event policies can upload files: